 Sometimes, we crave homemade cake.
 But who has time to stir up a showstopper?
 Not us.
 So, we asked mum and food writer Caroline Morrish to create a recipe we can all whip up in minutes.
 And there’s not a soggy bottom in sight… unless someone spills their juice on the sofa, again.

-This recipe makes two flavours of cake – rainbow and chocolate – but you could use any extra fillings you like, such as raisins, dried cranberries, mini Smarties, or some lemon zest and a little lemon juice.
+This recipe makes two flavours of sponge – rainbow vanilla and gooey chocolate – but you could use any extra fillings you like, such as raisins, dried cranberries, mini Smarties, or some lemon zest and a little lemon juice.
 Divide the mixture into four to give four mini cakes if you prefer smaller servings.

 Makes 2 (or 4 mini cakes)